henryklunaris/tatoscription/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   Note: you may want to run this in a virtual envrioment to not impact any of your current dependencies

 3. **Create environment file:**
    Create a `.env` file in the project root with your settings: